jeredw/cavern/README.md

 Strangely, I didn't use git during development but have attempted to reconstruct a partial history of the game source from saves.

-I haven't tested this on a real TV set and suspect there is still some work needed to make the timings come out right.
-I also don't have an Atari joystick, so have only played with arrow keys.
-The controls or map may need to be tweaked for a joystick.
+After the game was done I tested this it on an Atari 2600 console on an NTSC TV, a little Sceptre E16.
+My vertical sync was off by a couple of lines, which I found through quick trial and error, but otherwise the game plays fine.
+I was especially pleased with how the joystick worked out since I'd only tested with arrow keys and wasn't sure the controls would feel right.
+But climbing seems appropriately hard.

 The game rendering works by soft scrolling around a big bitmap into a 64 byte framebuffer (half the total RAM!)
 Its "kernel", which is what